What's Included?

 What's included?

-• 24-hour emergency contact with the host’s HQ in Mendoza
+- 24-hour emergency contact with your host's HQ in Mendoza

 What's available to hire?

-• It's not possible to hire any equipment from the host.
+- It's not possible to hire any equipment directly from your host.
 However, they do recommend a local shop in Mendoza with kit available for hire (sleeping bags and mats), called El Refugio.
-If intending to rent kit make sure you double check availability before you arrive and factor in sufficient time to visit upon arrival.
+If intending to rent, kit make sure you double check availability before you arrive and factor in sufficient time to visit the shop upon arrival.
 Note: if you do not intend on returning to Mendoza at the end of the trip (as the trip ends in Chile) then you can still rent items and the guide will return them on your behalf.

 What do I need to bring?